bwasti/nnc_benchmark_server/README.md

 # Benchmark Server

-This codebase contains an FB internal benchmark server.
+This codebase contains a benchmark server and benchmark scripts.

-Collect benchmarks with `./collect_benchmarks.sh`.
+Collect benchmarks with `./repeat_runs.sh`.
-This populates a database file, `benchmarks.db` that can be used with the python server in `bench_server`.
+This populates a folder, `nnc_bench_results` that can be used with with the python server in `server.py`.
-Run the server in that folder with `python server.py`.
+Run the server with `python server.py`.